-Combining anatomical, physical and physiological models of the human body is part of the Computational Physiology research field.
-The next two examples belong to this field.
-The first one concerns the simulation of diffusive tumor growth based on medical images.
-The objective is to identify the parameters of a generic dynamic model from a sufficient number of observations on a specific patient, in order to better characterize the nature of the observed tumor.
-This image-based characterization of the tumor aims at better predicting its plausible evolution, and anticipating the effects of possible therapies (e.g. radiotherapy, surgery, chemotherapy).
+Combining anatomical, physical and physiological models of the human body is part of the Computational Physiology research field, to which the next two examples belong.
+The first concerns the simulation of diffusive tumor growth based on medical images.
+The objective is to identify the parameters of a generic